getty-zig/getty.so/docs/user-guide/tutorial/deserializers.md

 2. A convenient alias for our [`getty.Deserializer`](https://docs.getty.so/#root;Deserializer) interface type.

-Bit of a useless deserializer...
+Kind of a useless deserializer...

-Oh well, let's try deserializing a value with it anyways!
+But let's try deserializing a value with it anyways!
 We can do so by calling [`getty.deserialize`](https://docs.getty.so/#root;deserialize), which takes an optional allocator, a type to deserialize into, and a [`getty.Deserializer`](https://docs.getty.so/#root;Deserializer) interface